(reading time: 54 minutes)

 The second and third paths turned away from the lip of Third Sink.
 Their ice was thick with the yellow corruption, with the furthest one even looking waxy.
 Their paths angled up.
 Whetsaw looked back at the ice master, who pointed aggressively at the waxy path with the steepest slope.
 Captain Powdr nodded along with what he said and then rested her hand on his shoulder blade.

 “What are you looking at?”
 Nayth Kohlr, the man he’d bumped into, asked when he noticed the bergfolk’s distraction.
 Nayth was a gray-haired fellow, an attractive-enough man before their sinking and stranding had hollowed his cheeks and dyed the tip of his nose crimson.
 He barely knew what to do with himself without Captain Rob around.
-The food line had become the best part of his day, because it meant he knew exactly what would happen for the next drop or so.
+The food line had become the best part of his day, as it meant he knew exactly what would happen for the next drop or so.

 “Not good thing,” Whetsaw mumbled, more to himself than Nayth.
 The officers split up and went about their business, but Whetsaw kept eyeing the ice around each pathway.